dhmunro/dudley/README.md

 before any + or - increment or decrement suffix is computed.

-## Compound data types
+## Data types and typedefs

 You can define named compound data types similar to C structs.
 There is not a huge distinction between groups and struct types; a struct is more or less a template for a group.
-However, for modest member counts at least, a group is intended to be mapped to a Python dict, while a struct is intended to be mapped to a numpy structured dtype.
+However, for modest member counts at least, a group is intended to be mapped to a Python dict, while a struct is intended to be mapped to a numpy structured dtype (or C struct).
 The Dudley syntax is:

-    type := {
+    type == {
       param := type @ offset  # param := integer also legal
       var = type(shape) @ offset
-      ----- and so on -----
+      ...
     }

 That is, a struct type consists of parameter and variable